lassebaerlandstrand/Snake-TDT4100-Project/README.md

 ## Project description

 This project creates the classic video game Snake.
-In addition I created a Snake AI, which uses an self-created algorithm to control the snake's movement based on looking certain moves ahead, and deciding the optimal move. <br/>
+In addition I created a Snake AI, which uses a self-created algorithm to control the snake's movement based on looking certain moves ahead, and deciding the optimal move. <br/>
 The UI and color choices are inspired by Google's Snake. <br/><br/>
 Short description about Snake: <br/>
 Snake is a classic game in which the player controls a growing snake as it moves around a confined space, such as a grid.
 The objective of the game is to eat as many randomly placed apples as possible without colliding with the walls or the snake's own body.
 As the snake consumes more objects, it grows in length, making it more challenging to avoid obstacles and navigate the playing field.
 The game continues until the snake collides with a wall or its own body, at which point the player loses and must start again from the beginning.